moootid/network-scanner-py/README.md

 # Network Device Scanner

 A Python-based tool to scan and discover network devices on your local network.
-The script dynamically detects available network adapters, allows you to choose the correct one, and performs a fast ARP-based scan to find active devices and their hostnames.
+The script dynamically detects available network adapters, allows you to choose the correct one, and performs a fast ARP-based scan to find active devices, their hostnames, MAC addresses, and manufacturers.

 ## Features